Jasper-Wouters/Jasper-Wouters.github.io/content/authors/admin/_index.md

 - 💉 Spearheaded projects in Cell Therapy, focusing on data-driven, innovative approaches to complex biological questions
 - 🎯 Specialized in Oncology, driven by an enthusiasm for unraveling insights through single-cell and multi-omics technologies
 - 🧠 Problem-solver with a get-it-done mentality and a thirst for learning

-Looking for:

-- 💼 Roles as a Senior or Principal Bioinformatician, Bioinformatics Scientist, Bioinformatics Analyst, or Computational Biologist
-- 🌎 Opportunities in Belgium (hybrid) or remote positions across Europe